 The ATO has issued several guidelines regarding the tax treatment of cryptocurrency investments.
 When Trustees dispose of cryptocurrencies, the Fund may be subjected to capital gains tax as cryptocurrencies are taxed as a CGT asset.

 The ATO has determined that although cryptocurrencies such as Bitcoin may be similar in appearance as “foreign currency”, cryptocurrencies are not considered to be a form of “foreign currency”.
 For more information on the ATO guidelines, please click on the buttons below:

 For Funds with cryptocurrency investments, we charge an additional fee of $350 on top of the monthly/annual fees.
-The main reason for this is we had several issues with clients where they either mix up their personal crypto assets with the SMSF’s assets or the cryptocurrency investment is in their personal name.
+The main reason for this is that there are more stringent requirements for crypto investments in the audit process so the external auditors charge us at a higher cost.
 For more information on our fee schedule, please see this page.

 For more information on taxation in an SMSF, please see here.